ECB's Coeure says QE less effective than hoped due to external shocks

-ROME The European Central Bank's program of quantitative easing has been less effective than it had hoped as a result of external shocks, ECB Executive Board Member Benoit Coeure said on Monday.
+ROME The European Central Bank's programme of quantitative easing has been less effective than it had hoped as a result of external shocks, ECB Executive Board Member Benoit Coeure said on Monday.

 "All these external shocks have blurred the transmission of QE and made it less effective than we had foreseen initially," Coeure said.